 For centuries, satire has been an important tool for critiquing and debating the prevailing ideas of the time.
 From Jonathan Swift’s Gulliver’s Travels to George Orwell’s Animal Farm, satire has been used both to provide social commentary and to reveal underlying truths.

-But two new laws in California censor free speech, and specifically target satirical works.
-Government officials have no right to decide what gets to be said in our online political debates, so Alliance Defending Freedom is challenging the unconstitutional laws in court.
+But two laws in California were trying to censor free speech and specifically targeted satirical works.
+Government officials have no right to decide what gets to be said in our online political debates, so Alliance Defending Freedom challenged the unconstitutional laws in court.

 A roadmap for widespread censorship

-The first law, AB 2839, applies around election time to any person or group who distributes “materially deceptive content” about candidates, elected officials, and other election material.
-It also requires people to put disclaimers on satirical posts saying, “This … has been manipulated for purposes of satire or parody.”
+The first law, AB 2839, applied around election time to any person or group who distributes “materially deceptive content” about candidates, elected officials, and other election material.
+It also required people to put disclaimers on satirical posts saying, “This … has been manipulated for purposes of satire or parody.”
 Such a label would defeat the point of satire.
-The law even requires that this label must be “easily readable by the average viewer” and “no smaller than the largest font size of other text” in the content.
+The law even required that this label must be “easily readable by the average viewer” and “no smaller than the largest font size of other text” in the content.

-The second law, AB 2655, requires large online platforms to become state snitches by sometimes labeling and other times taking down posts with “materially deceptive content” about elections.
-It is set to go into effect on Jan.
-1, 2025.
+The second law, AB 2655, required large online platforms to become state snitches by sometimes labeling and other times taking down posts with “materially deceptive content” about elections.

 These two laws are a perfect roadmap for widespread government censorship.
 By using vague standards like banning content “likely to harm” a candidate’s “electoral prospects,” AB 2839 allows government officials to punish people for posting political memes that the officials dislike.